-The South West Maritime Archaeological Group (SWMAG) is a team of avocational divers with a passion for History from the Sea.
+Based in the United Kingdom, we are a team of avocational divers with a passion for history from the Sea.

 The team consists of all amateur divers except for one member (Dave Parham) who is the appointed archaeologist and works as a lecturer on Marine Archaeology at Bournemouth University.
 We operate within the legislative framework in the UK and work closely with The Receiver of Wrecks, English Heritage and The British Museum.
 Under the protection of Wrecks Act, two members of the team are the licensees for the Salcombe and Erme Estuary sites.
 SWMAG is primarily funded by the team but from time to time receives awards and grants from organisations such as The British Museum and The British Sub Aqua Club.

-This website contains information about the shipwrecks and artifacts investigated by the team over the years.
+This website contains information about the shipwrecks and artefacts investigated by the team over the years.
 This includes some of the stories and history that has come to light during our research.

-For our marine archaeological work the team have been to the Palace to receive the BSAC Duke of Edinburgh prize on two occasions.
+For our marine archaeological work , the team have been to “Buckingham Palace” to receive the BSAC Duke of Edinburgh prize on two occasions.

 “SWMAG demonstrate that recreational divers can work responsibly with great success in maritime archaeology in the UK.
 Through their work on the Salcombe Cannon Site they have set the standard that all other groups should aim for”. – Mark Beattie-Edwards ” The Nautical Archaeology Society “